- Design industry shaping loyalty programs

 Food delivery sales, which was $35 Billion worldwide could rise at an annual average of more than 20% to $365 billion by 2030

-If your restaurant isn’t available for online ordering, you’re losing out on a big chunk of sales today and it’s only going to get bigger.
+If your restaurant isn’t available on online food ordering platforms, you’re losing out on a big chunk of sales today and it’s only going to get bigger.
 This is especially true for QSRs and Fast Casual restaurants as according to Datassential, 39% of all online orders were for Quick Service Restaurants.

 Online ordering has been proven to increase spends as well.
 According to Deloitte, average online spends were upto 26% more for QSRs and 13% more for fast casual and casual restaurants.